Risk Matrix Template

 Moderate risks: Risks that fall under this category are not high priority.
 They are usually associated with devising an alternate strategy to overcome a setback during a project.

 Minor risks: The team should address these risks only once the others have been mitigated.

 The risk matrix comprises a series of sticky notes in a grid set across two axes: probability—from rare to very likely, and impact—from trivial to extreme.
+This allows you to not only get the full scope of all the potential business risks that you face, but also prioritize them by urgency.
 Miro’s whiteboard tool is the perfect canvas to create and share your risk matrix.